top of page

 If the FBI can protect a country act that is not a sensation, where is the protection for the people who actually gave their lives to public service?

 Who is the United States protecting?
-The people.
-Or the network.
+The people or the network?
 Because I see a system that rewards proximity to power more than talent.
 I see an industry where the songs do not have to chart if the storyline does.
 I see an object moving as currency inside a machine that spits out real artists who actually suffered.

 That is my analysis.
 My opinion.
 My dissection.